dopeboy/curriculum-2.0/units/10-versioncontrol/lessons/1-git/README.md

 ### Closing

 Today you learned about Git.
 This is important because Git is an essential tool for working on code in a team setting.
-Next, we will do a Git based project.

 #### Homework